 Combustion gases from incorrectly ventilated gas stoves and boilers.

 The air inside your home can be highly toxic even if you cannot smell it.

 Radon is the second leading cause of lung cancer in the UK, after smoking.
-It is a naturally occurring odourless colourless radioactive gas that seeps up into our homes from the land underneath, and is more prevalent in certain parts of the UK.
-It can accumulate internally if there is no vented under-floor seal to prevent it.
+It is a naturally occurring odourless colourless radioactive gas that seeps up into our homes from the rocks and soil underneath, and is more prevalent in certain parts of the UK.
+It can accumulate internally if there is no ventilation to prevent it.
 It can also be emitted from plasters and stones such as granite counter tops.